AluBhorta/portfolio/README.md

 # Portfolio

-Personal Portfolio built purely in HTML and SCSS.
+Personal Portfolio built purely in HTML, SCSS and JS.

 A lot of Spaghetti code alert!